 Complaints.
 We value suggestions and comments.
-Please see the Complaints Procedure section on this page for details.
+Complaints Procedure.

-Further information on patients rights and responsibilities can be found in the NHS Constitution which is available online at www.nhs.uk/constitution.
+Further information on patients rights and responsibilities can be found in the NHS Constitution for England.

 All practices, in line with government guidelines, have a 'Zero Tolerance to Violence' policy.
 This means that any violent or abusive behaviour or perceived threatening behaviour, whether verbal or otherwise to staff or members of the public on practice premises will not be tolerated.
 We can refuse to provide a service, report the incident to the Police and request that the patient and their family be removed from their Practice list.